 Common Myths In SEO

 Search engine optimization (SEO) has always been tangled in a web of myths and misconceptions.
 With self-appointed “tech gurus” everywhere, it is unavoidable that there will be some misinformation about SEO being spread around.
-Today, let us debunk some of the most common myths about SEO.
+As one of the top SEO companies in Malaysia, let us debunk some of the most common myths about SEO.

 It’s a one-time thing